 Settling on a loudspeaker for your music and cinema enjoyment can mean processing lot of information.
 Much of it will be abstract data and getting through it meaningfully can be challenging.
 Fortunately, arriving at good sound may not be as reliant on raw data as some think.

 There are striking differences between loudspeaker technologies, brands, models, and design schools.
 (See Loudspeaker Basics) As of today, there is no uniform, reliable, insightful, single measured characteristic that fully describes how a speaker performs, much less how it sounds.
 There are snapshots of various speaker behaviors, but even together cannot communicate what a speaker does when supplied an audio signal.

-Among the loudspeakers in any acoustical category listeners will hear a variety of acoustical signatures: Bright, dark, forward, and neutral are common descriptors that relate mostly to the speaker's raw amplitude response and relative distortions.
-Among better speaker designs, terms like smooth, transparent, open, and detailed come into play.
+Among the loudspeakers in any acoustical category listeners will hear a variety of acoustical signatures: Bright, dark, forward, and neutral are common descriptors of speaker sound.
+Among better designs, terms like smooth, transparent, open, and detailed come into play.
 The very best designs may sound authentic, natural, non-fatiguing, and uncolored.

 Instead, let the speaker occupy your space and life for a time.
 Get used to it by not trying to hear it but by letting what it's playing inform you about musical authenticity, naturalness, and the performer's ability, intent, and message.
 If you find yourself being emotionally involved not so much in the technical sound as you are in the recording, then odds are good you're in the company of the better loudspeaker.